Blue line (Stockholm Metro): History

-The primary reason for constructing the line was the need for public transport to the large residential areas in the northwestern part of Stockholm, built during the period 1965–1975.
+The primary reason for constructing the line was the need for public transport to serve the newly-built large residential areas in the northwestern part of Stockholm, built during the period 1965–1975.
 Several of these areas, however, were without rapid transit during the first years because the opening of the metro was delayed until 1975.
 During those years Tensta and Rinkeby were served by feeder buses from Spånga station.